microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

     GO
     ```

 4. Replace the SQL query with the following to create a secure server credential to store the Azure Cosmos DB account key.
-This credential will be used by all of the queries that follow to enable secure connectivity to the account.
+This credential will be used by all the queries that follow to enable secure connectivity to the account.
 Replace **`YOUR_ACCOUNT_KEY`** with the Azure Cosmos DB Primary Key value you copied in Task 1 above.

     ```sql
     CREATE CREDENTIAL WoodgroveCosmosDbCredential